Kaquadu/nav_ex/README.md

 ## Adapters

 ### NavEx.Adapters.ETS
 Keeps user's navigation history in the ETS.
-It saves user's identity in his cookies.
+It saves user's identity in his session.

 ### NavEx.Adapters.Session
 Keeps user's navigation history in session.
-Might lead to cookies overflow error when navigation history config or links are too long.
+Might lead to session overflow error when navigation history config or links are too long.

 ## Installation
 NavEx can be installed by adding `nav_ex` as a dependency in `mix.exs`: